-Think of the hormone cortisol like a chemical messenger.
+Think of the hormone cortisol as a chemical messenger.
 When you’re in a stressful situation, cortisol tells your immune system to gear up for a challenge.
 Your immune system responds by producing inflammation, and then cortisol signals your immune system to calm down when the danger has passed.

 This system works really well when you encounter acute stress that happens suddenly and then passes.
 But too many of us are dealing with chronic stress: constant sleep deprivation, poor diets, long hours at work, problems in our relationships, the list goes on and on.
 When you have constant stressors in your life, your immune system never really gets to turn off.
 Your inflammatory immune response is activated for too long and eventually goes rogue, attacking your own bodily tissues.
 Pretty soon, your stress hormones try to suppress the response but go overboard, leaving you with a weakened immune system.
 Simultaneously, your body is inflamed and you are vulnerable to infections, including latent infections like EBV and HSV that never left your body in the first place.
 Each time these viruses are activated–when you have symptoms of mono or an outbreak of HSV–they replicate and damage more of your cells.

 This begins a vicious cycle where the infection becomes active, it destroys tissue and provokes an even greater immune response, your body releases cortisol to calm it down, which triggers more infection, and so on.

 Addressing your infections and relieving your stress are necessary steps to get your immune system back to proper functioning: